Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Warming (ointments based on snake, bee venom, red pepper);

-• Pain relievers (based on anti-inflammatory drugs).
+• Painkillers (based on anti-inflammatory drugs).

 Physiotherapy and exercise therapy